oneops/oneops.github.io/admin/operate/index.md

 title: Administrator Operation
 ---

-This documemtation section about operating aspects for OneOps administrators includes:
+This documentation section about operating aspects for OneOps administrators includes:

 <ul>
 {% for p in site.pages %}